 Are there any other activities besides desert trekking during Iran desert tours?

 Yes!
 Iran is famous for its hospitable people and its rich culture.
-Therefore, you can experience cultural tours along with your Iran desert tours.
+Therefore, you can experience iran cultural tours along with your Iran desert tours.
 Just tell us what you need in your form.
-You can also combine any of our Iran tours with your requested Iran desert package and let us know on your booking form what experiences you’d like to have during your trip to Iran.
+You can also combine any of our iran tour packages with your requested Iran desert package and let us know on your booking form what experiences you’d like to have during your trip to Iran.

 Are these group tours or private tours?